(click photo or name for full biography)

 Sam Chivers - Masters Student at the University of Texas AM, USA.

-Xin Wang - Currently finishing his PhD at HFei University of Technology, China.
+Dr Xin Wang - Has now finished his PhD at Hfei University of Technology, China.